 Why AI-Native Automation Is Different

 AI-native automation platforms represent a fundamental architectural shift, not an incremental improvement.
 Instead of mimicking human actions through UI manipulation, they understand intent, interpret context, and adapt to change.
+For a detailed look at the underlying architectural patterns, see our technical comparison of RPA bots and AI agents.

 Architecture Comparison

-The difference matters because:
+The difference matters for four reasons:

 1. Resilience Through Understanding AI systems understand what they're trying to accomplish, not just which buttons to click.
 When a UI changes, an AI agent can adapt—recognizing that the "Submit" button moved but the intent remains the same.
 Traditional bots fail because they're following coordinates, not comprehending context.